We train hearing dogs who transform deaf people’s lives

 1. We train clever dogs to help deaf people

-That’s what we do in a nutshell – we train dogs to alert deaf people to sounds they would otherwise miss – simple sounds that many people take for granted like the doorbell, alarm clock and even danger signals like the fire alarm.
-Being aware of these – thanks to a hearing dog – makes a real difference to deaf people’s lives.
+That’s what we do in a nutshell – we train dogs to alert deaf people to important and life-saving sounds they would otherwise miss – such as the smoke alarm, alarm clock and even a baby's cry.
+Being aware of these – thanks to a hearing dog – makes a real difference to deaf people’s lives, and can even save them.

 2. Hearing dogs help deaf people reconnect with life

-But our clever canines do so much more than alert their recipient to sounds.
+But our clever canines do so much more than alert their partner to sounds.

 3. Our dogs have even saved lives

-As if this wasn’t enough – hearing dogs have saved countless lives in their important role; fire alarms sounding at the dead of night, alerting them to the shouts of a loved one who is in peril, even saving their recipients from potential car thieves!
+As if this wasn’t enough – hearing dogs have saved countless lives in their important role; fire alarms sounding at the dead of night, alerting them to the shouts of a loved one who is in peril, even saving their deaf partners from potential car thieves!

 Dogs are known for their loyalty and love – and we see these valuable traits in a hearing dog every day.